GenFirst/passport-bitbucket-token/README.md

 ### Configure Strategy

 The Bitbucket authentication strategy authenticate users using Bitbucket account and OAuthe 2 tokens.
-The strategy requires two parameters `options` and `verify` callback. `options` are used to configure strategy. `verify` callback is function that accepts 4 arguments: `accessToken`, `refreshToken`, `profile`, `done`. `profile` is parsed Bitbucket profile. `done` is method which is called with user when `verify` method is finished.
+The strategy requires two parameters: `options` and `verify` callback.
+`options` are used to configure strategy. `verify` callback is function that accepts 4 arguments: `accessToken`, `refreshToken`, `profile`, `done`. `profile` is parsed Bitbucket profile. `done` is method which is called with user when `verify` method is finished.

 ```js
 var BitbucketTokenStrategy = require('passport-bitbucket-token');